Location: Initially in Lucerne, Switzerland, but moved to La Chaux-de-Fonds in March 2020.

 Distribution: ochs und junior watches are exclusively purchasable directly from the ochs und junior workshop in Lucerne (in person or shipped worldwide via FedEx).

 Revenue: CHF 1.4M (2018).

 Owners: Ludwig/Kornelia Oechslin and Beat Weinmann (majority share), Ulysse Nardin (minority share).

-Employees: (5).
+Employees: (6).
 Ludwig Oechslin is responsible for all technical development and design.
 Beat Weinmann serves as CEO.
-Master watchmaker Marion Müller, watchmaker Sandra Flück, and watchmaker Kevin Hoffmann assemble, regulate and repair ochs und junior watches at the ochs und junior workshop in Lucerne.
-Cail Pearce is responsible for communication.
+Watchmakers Sandra Flück and watchmaker Kevin Hoffmann assemble, regulate and repair ochs und junior watches at the ochs und junior workshop in Lucerne.
+Cail Pearce is responsible for communication and Isabelle Ruckstuhl is responsible for administration.

 Ludwig Oechslin: Oechslin’s C.V.
 (PDF) covers his watchmaking projects for Ulysse Nardin (the Freak, Moonstruck, Trilogy of Time, Perpetual GMT, and Sonata), as well as his academic studies (doctorate in Theoretical Physics from the University of Bern).
 Oechslin was director of the Musée International d’Horlogerie (MIH) in La Chaux-de-Fonds, Switzerland from 2001-2014.